Finances of George Washington: Wartime expense management

-When congress had the capacity to respond to Washington's requests for supplies, contractual arrangements were put into operation with some difficulty, but the remaining army was able to be sustained as a result.
+When Congress had the capacity to respond to Washington's requests for supplies, contractual arrangements were put into operation with some difficulty, but the remaining army was able to be sustained as a result.
 Soldiers went from having minimal supplies to being better provided for with enough food and general supplies by 1783, but unpaid wages were still a concern, with troops needing to be released from duty.
 Washington faced a number of financial concerns when managing war expenses, including not only the maintenance of his own troops, but also the feeding of prisoners of war and funding espionage activities.
 Washington also faced significant pressure in resolving tensions between officers, over supplies and pay for their men.
 The surviving expense journals illuminate the financial challenges faced by Washington in these difficult circumstances.
 His bookkeeping demonstrated a great depth of detail for minimal expenses, with minor detail provided for significant expenditures that typically would demand an in-depth breakdown of information.
 This even extended to vaguely covering expenses for other parties and the terms ‘miscellaneous’ and ‘ditto’ often being relied upon to describe expenditures.

 These activities placed a major strain on the economy with the accrual of further debt.
 Robert Morris worked alongside his assistant Gouverneur Morris and Alexander Hamilton in an attempt to supplement America's economic distress and resolve its debt issues.
 He implemented an economic program in place to resolve the issues surrounding the nation's debt.
-However, despite this, Morris utilised his own wealth to act as a personal creditor in the issuing of notes (named ‘Morris notes’) to pay soldiers.
+However, despite this, Morris used his own wealth to act as a personal creditor in the issuing of notes (named ‘Morris notes’) to pay soldiers.
 He then resigned from his position to maintain his ability to be a creditor.
 The condition faced by America following the economic damage incurred by the expenses of the Revolutionary War that Alexander Hamilton, acting as an aide to Washington at this time had strong concerns surrounding the future of broader America was such that he was planning possibly moving to Geneva if New York was no longer a stable place to consider moving to if the situation did not improve.